Lyft and Uber Settlement

 To file a claim:

-This is an outside company that is handling the details of the settlement.
+This is an outside company that is handling payments from the driver fund.

 For Lyft drivers: